AidanLCB/overpowered/README.md

-This mod adds powerfull endgame tools, armor, and blocks for players that feel like they have everything in the game, this is yet another milestone for you to reach.
-While these items are made very powerfull they are also very hard to get as you need 1 diamond block and 1 mese block for each ingot as well as some of these items than need not only OP Ingots but OP Blocks meaning you will need 9 more.
+This mod adds powerful endgame tools, armor, and blocks for players that feel like they have everything in the game, this is yet another milestone for you to reach.
+While these items are made very powerful they are also very hard to get as you need 1 diamond block and 1 mese block for each ingot as well as some of these items than need not only OP Ingots but OP Blocks meaning you will need 9 more.

 ### Crafting: